IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 # UID2 Operator: AWS Marketplace Integration Guide

 The UID2 Operator is the API server in the UID2 ecosystem.
-The UID2 Operator solution is enhanced with AWS Nitro Enclave technology to protect Personally Identifiable Information (PII) from unauthorized access.
+To protect Personally Identifiable Information (PII) from unauthorized access, the UID2 Operator solution is enhanced with AWS Nitro Enclave technology.

 This guide includes the following information: